withastro/astro/.changeset/many-weeks-sort.md

 Form support in View Transitions router

-The `<ViewTransitions />` router can now handle form submissions, allowing the same animated transitions and stateful UI retention you already get from `<a>` links to occur on form posts.
-With this added in Astro you can have animations in all of these scenarios:
+The `<ViewTransitions />` router can now handle form submissions, allowing the same animated transitions and stateful UI retention on form posts that are already available on `<a>` links.
+With this addition, your Astro project can have animations in all of these scenarios:

 - Clicking links between pages.
-- Making stateful changes in forms (ie updating site preferences).
+- Making stateful changes in forms (i.e. updating site preferences).
-- Manually triggered navigate via the `navigate()` API.
+- Manually triggering navigation via the `navigate()` API.

-This feature is opt-in for semver reasons and can be enabled by adding the `handleForms` prop to the component like so:
+This feature is opt-in for semver reasons and can be enabled by adding the `handleForms` prop to the `<ViewTransitions /> component:

 ```astro
 ---